I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 It was late winter in the southern hemisphere when the Greek-owned cruise ship MTS Oceanos left the port of East London on South Africa’s east coast.
-The departure on the afternoon of August 3, 1991, took the vessel into a stormy Indian Ocean, but she was not seaworthy enough to handle gale-force winds and massive swells.
+The departure on August 3, 1991, took the vessel into the stormy Indian Ocean, but she was not seaworthy enough to handle gale-force winds and massive swells.

 Oceanos’s Maintenance Below Standard